 Researchers have discovered some potential SIDS risks that relate to internal functioning rather than environmental factors.
 For instance, it’s believed that some babies experience deficiencies with autonomic functioning and breathing due to issues with their brainstems.
 While there is no way to determine which babies may suffer from these issues, you can watch your baby for signs of distress or improper breathing while sleeping and awake.

 The best thing that you can do is relax and have confidence that you’re doing everything possible to reduce the risks for your baby.
 If there is a developmental or functional issue, the safety measures on this list may still work to your child’s benefit but your doctor may be able to suggest additional precautions related to your child’s condition or history.
 As research continues, there may one day be a way to detect these internal problems to dramatically reduce the risk and occurrence of SIDS.

 15. Use a Sleep Sack!

-As mentioned earlier, sleep sacks are a great alternative to blankets to keep a baby from catching a chill at night but not cause a risk of suffocation.
+As mentioned earlier to reduce the risk of SIDS, sleep sacks are a great alternative to blankets to keep a baby from catching a chill at night but not cause a risk of suffocation.
 In addition, studies have show that sacks also help babies sleep better once they outgrow swaddling.